Gang rape

-Gang rapes can be part of genocidal rape or ethnic cleansing campaigns.

-It may also be referred to as party rape.
+Gang rapes often occurs during warfare, ethnic cleansing, and genocide.

 Gang rape in literature

 Hebrew Bible

-The Hebrew Bible documents two narratives of gang rapes: the infamous account of Sodom and the story of the Levite Concubine in Gibeah (presented as a doublet with mimicking literary structure to the former).
+The Hebrew Bible documents two narratives of gang rapes: the infamous account of Sodom (Genesis 19:4–11) and the story of the Levite Concubine in Gibeah, (Judges 20–21) which is presented as a doublet with mimicking literary structure to the former.
 Both instances result in the judgement of God through destruction and war respectively.

 Perpetrator characteristics

 Gang rapes are typically perpetrated by two or more men, and tend to have somewhat different characteristics than rapes by individuals.
 For instance, gang rapists tend to be younger and are more often repeat offenders, and the gang is more likely to be under the influence of drugs or alcohol.

-Gang rapes are more violent on average, with significantly more severe sexual and non-sexual injuries to the victim.
+Gang rapes are more violent on average compared to its individual counterpart, with significantly more severe sexual and non-sexual injuries to the victim.
 The gang members also typically dehumanize the victim more before and during the rape.
 Gang rapes are almost always premeditated in their intent, target victim(s), social proof, and psychological causes.
 Social factors such as civil wars, hate propaganda, and ethnic conflicts increase the rate of gang rape.

-Rape gang members often have a binding force such as the same religion, race or place of residence thereby forming a close-knit peer pressure group, encouraged by the behavior of their fellow criminals.
+Rape gang members often have a binding force such as the same race, or place of residence thereby forming a close-knit peer pressure group, encouraged by the behavior of their fellow criminals.
 Gang rape can result from a group form of criminal spin, in which the group starts with less serious offenses which ultimately lead them to go well beyond their initial intention.

-In a 2013 study based on 25-year crime data from US and Europe, between 10% to 20% of all rapes were gang rapes.
+In a 2013 study based on 25-year crime data from US and Europe, between 10% and 20% of all rapes were gang rapes.
 Less than one in three gang rapes are reported, while less than 1 in 20 attempted but failed gang rapes are reported.

 Motives

 Sexual entitlement and entertainment

-A 2013 Lancet report also found that among the motives for rape were sexual entitlement and seeking of entertainment.
+A 2013 Lancet report found that among the motives for rape were sexual entitlement and seeking of entertainment.
 Associated factors in the crime included alcohol misuse, poverty, personal history of childhood victimization, need to prove heterosexual performance, dominance over women, and participation in gangs and related activities.
-Most cases were not reported to law enforcement, and just 23% of single or multiple perpetrator rapes that were reported by the victims ended in prison sentence.
-The 1886 Mount Rennie rape case in Sydney in Australia falls in this category.
+As of September 2013, according to the report, most cases were not reported to law enforcement, and just 23% of single or multiple perpetrator rapes that were reported by the victims ended in prison sentence.
+The 1886 Mount Rennie rape case in Sydney, Australia falls in this category.